raphiz/raphael.li/projects/_posts/2015-03-09-raphaelli.md

 status: active
 ---

-Raphael.li is my personal website and protfolio page.
+Raphael.li is my personal website and portfolio page.
 It's built with [Jekyll](http://jekyllrb.com/).

 The code is open source - feel free to copy my work!